lgngrvs/technical/markdown/information-and-statistics.md

 Now, the formalization and proof of this theorem requires a lot more concepts than we currently have — we need mutual information, conditional entropy, and ideas about communication channels and channel capacity.

+#### Formalizing the source coding theorem

-*TODO: add formalization using mutual information, channel capacity, conditional entropy* (eventually this will cover everything in the wikipedia hopefully)
+*TODO: add formalization using mutual information, channel capacity, conditional entropy* (eventually this will cover everything in the wikipedia hopefully), Kraft inequality, gibbs inequality, etc.

+#### Why this coding theorem isn't enough

 There's a glaring weakness to this theorem's applicability, though: it can only talk about strings generated from probabilistic distributions!
 One of the key insights that I've taken away from learning about applications of information theory to computer science has been that **randomness is incompressibility.** We saw this above: a uniform distribution was *more random* than the unfair die that Anansi gave us; it had higher entropy.
 I think this insight points us further towards the limitations of Shannon's theorem.